JamesEConnor/MafiaBot/README.md

 # MafiaBot
 A bot submitted for Discord's Hackweek.
 It runs a game of Mafia and can be customized with different "name sets" that are in JSON format.
-It's delimeter is "?" by default.
+It's delimeter (The string or character you put before a command) is "?" by default.

 ## Setting up Mafia Bot on your own Device
 No matter how you choose to set up MafiaBot, you must make sure to set up the configuration file correctly.
 A 'config.txt' file must be created within the Base Directory of the program, and must contain the following values: